ranitajana/GreyBEE/README.md

 `Automated Thread Generation:` Every 30 minutes, GreyBot automatically generates and posts a new thread.
 This feature allows users to receive regular updates without needing to actively search for information.

 `User Engagement:` GreyBot is programmed to respond to user mentions within one minute.
 This quick interaction fosters community engagement and encourages discussions around AI topics.
-Fact-Checking and Summarization: Users can tag GreyBot with #factcheck or #summarise to prompt it to verify facts or summarize content from posts, enhancing the reliability of information shared on the platform.

 `Fact-Checking and Summarization:` Users can tag GreyBot with #factcheck or #summarise to prompt it to verify facts or summarize content from posts, enhancing the reliability of information shared on the platform.